 The SKALE Network is a configurable network of blockchains that supports high-throughput and low-latency transactions without the high transaction costs found in public mainnets.
 The network offers expanded storage capabilities along with embedded connectivity and interchain messaging with the Ethereum mainnet.
 All of this is performed using a pooled transaction validation and security model that is efficient, scalable, and collusion-resistant.

 Here are a few of the technical highlights of the network.
+A deeper description of these elements can be found in the Whitepaper.

 Random Node Selection/Frequent Node Rotation